Policy 7-7-2: Institutional Sustainability Policy

 in any or all of the following areas:

-- Planning, construction, renovation, maintenance and operation of all campus facilities, including the application of the LEED certification system to any future construction
+- Planning, construction, renovation, maintenance and operation of all campus facilities, including the application of the LEED certification system when applicable to any future construction.

 - This stance is based on the following NSHE Board of Regents Energy and Sustainability